 HOW TO GET HELP

-Any member of the University community who has experienced sexual or physical assault is encouraged to immediately seek medical assistance, contact law enforcement to make a report, and make a report to the University.
+Any member of the University community who has experienced physical assault is encouraged to immediately seek medical assistance, contact law enforcement to make a report, and make a report to the University.
 EMERGENCY RESPONSE

 University of Findlay Campus Safety